-Susannah Malarkey is the Executive Director of the Technology Alliance, a statewide organization of leaders from technology businesses and research institutions dedicated to Washington's long-term economic success.
-Through programs, events, research studies, and policy activities, the TA works to advance the three drivers of a vibrant technology-based economy benefiting all of Washington's citizens: excellent education systems, strong research capacity, and a robust entrepreneurial climate.
+Susannah Malarkey is the Executive Director of the Technology Alliance (TA), a statewide organization of leaders from technology businesses and research institutions dedicated to Washington's long-term economic success.
+Through programs, events, data analysis, and policy activities, the TA advances excellence in education, research, and entrepreneurship to support the growth of high-impact industries; the creation of high-wage jobs; and economic prosperity for the entire state.

 The interesting thing about Michigan is that as a state it has already implemented many forward-thinking economic development strategies and policies.
 Michigan has been much more innovative than Washington state has...
 Read more »